Lines

 Tax-RowBeavertail

 This object is too low to be a stone wall, but meets all the other criteria.
-It is (or was before the stones dislodged) an abutting (family) stone row (Class) at Beavertail Lighthouse, Jamestown, RI.
+It is (or was before the stones dislodged) a low (family) stone line (Class) at Beavertail Lighthouse, Jamestown, RI.

-The class stone row is one of four classes within the stone domain (the others being Stone Walls, Stone Concentrations, and Notable Stones).
-This class is divided into two families, which are not subdivided into types.
+The class stone line is one of four classes within the stone domain (the others being Stone Walls, Stone Concentrations, and Notable Stones).
+This class is divided into two families, low and high, both of which are subdivided into types.
 Like stone walls, stone rows must contain multiple stones that combine into either a straight or broadly curved line.
-Unlike stone walls, they are either discontinuous (which puts them in the family “spaced rows”) or too low to qualify as a wall (which puts them in the family “abutting rows.”)
+Unlike stone walls, they are either discontinuous or too low to qualify as a wall, or both.
 Most are either blockages for vehicle access or decorative borders.

 This family of stone row must be too low to be a wall, and the stones must abut one another, making the line “solid.”
 Most are made of stones small enough to move easily by hand, and are almost exclusively used for decorative purposes in parks, gardens, and homes.
 The most familiar is the cobblestone or paving stone border along a driveway, separating grass from asphalt, or mulch from yard.
 Blocks of cut stone, bricks, and jagged stones are used as well.